cosmos/cosmos-sdk/docs/core/upgrade.md

 Upgrade your app modules smoothly with custom in-place migration logic. {synopsis}

-The Cosmos SDK currently has two ways to perform upgrades.
-The first way is by exporting the entire application state to a JSON file using the `export` CLI command, making changes, and then starting a new binary with the changed JSON file as the genesis file.
-The second way is by performing upgrades in place, significantly decreasing the time needed to perform upgrades for chains with a larger state.
+The Cosmos SDK currently has two methods to perform upgrades.
+The first method is by exporting the entire application state to a JSON file using the `export` CLI command, making changes, and then starting a new binary with the changed JSON file as the genesis file.
+More details on this method can be found in the [chain upgrade guide](../migrations/chain-upgrade-guide-040.md#upgrade-procedure).
+The second method, introduced in v0.43, works by performing upgrades in place, significantly decreasing the time needed to perform upgrades for chains with a larger state.
 The following guide will provide you with the necessary information in order to setup your application to take advantage of in-place upgrades.

 ## Genesis State